playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dynamic-html/index.md

 <!-- tabs:end -->

-If we look at the rendered output, we can see that we have all three files listing out as expected!
+If we look at the rendered output, we can see that all three files are listed as expected!

-Using this code as a base, we could extend this file list to any number of files just by adding another item to the hard-coded `filesArray` list; no templating code changes required!
+Using this code as a base, we could extend this file list to any number of files just by adding another item to the hard-coded `filesArray` list; no templating code changes are required!

 ## Keys {#keys}